beautiful-numbers/lehmer-lean/README.md

 - no `admit`;
 - no new project axioms;
 - no hidden external oracle;
-- final exported statements inspected with `#check`;
+- exported statements inspected with `#check`;
 - axiom dependencies inspected with `#print axioms`;
-- branch/range closure obligations traced to their actual endpoints.
+- branch/range closure obligations traced to their corresponding Lean endpoints;
+- AXLE certificates checked for the selected referee-layer artifacts.

-The main pipeline target and the audit/referee target should not be conflated.
-They are separate Lean build targets with different mathematical roles: the main pipeline target verifies the range taxonomy and global split, while the standalone audit target `PierreDeFermat.lean` verifies the referee-facing final assembly from the stated range-closure obligations.
+The main pipeline target and the audit/referee target should not be conflated. `GlobalSplit.lean` / `Pipeline.Main` belong to the main mathematical pipeline and verify the range taxonomy, global split, and terminal closure interfaces. `PierreDeFermat.lean` is a standalone audit/referee target: it checks the referee-facing final assembly from the stated range-closure obligations to the no-counterexample conclusion.

 A clean build is necessary but not the whole audit: the exact theorem statements, definitions, closure endpoints, and axiom output must also be inspected.